saikishore789/python_learning/README.md

 # creating sample python scripts

 What is Python used for?
-Python is commonly used for developing websites and software, task automation, data analysis, and data visualisation.
-Since it’s relatively easy to learn, Python has been adopted by many non-programmers, such as accountants and scientists, for a variety of everyday tasks, like organising finances.
+Python is a computer programming language often used to build websites and software, automate tasks, and analyze data.
+Python is a general-purpose language, not specialized for any specific problems, and used to create various programmes

+it includes
+Data analysis and machine learning
+Web development
+Automation or scripting
+Software testing and prototyping
+Everyday tasks